abhi-00g/webapp/README.md

 2. We then use npm install to download node_package
 3. We create a .env file again and fill the data
 4. We then run the application and perform testing
+5. The command node tests/HealthCheck.test.js will automate tests and tell us how many test cases passed and how many failed